-Generally, the Group provides product warranties for periods between twelve to twenty four months at no extra charge.
-A provision is recorded for estimated warranty costs based on the Group's experience.
-Warranty expenses amounted to \$ 323, \$ 704 and \$ 864 for the years ended December 31, 2017, 2016 and 2015, respectively.
+Generally, the Company provides product assurance warranties for periods between twelve to twenty four months at no extra charge that covers the compliance of the products with agreed-upon specifications.
+A provision is recorded for estimated warranty costs based on the Company's experience.
+Warranty expenses amounted to \$591, \$323 and \$704 for the years ended December 31, 2018, 2017 and 2016, respectively.